ufal/npfl122/exam/questions.md

   an off-policy variant of Monte Carlo algorithm in tabular settings, both with ordinary and weighted importance sampling.
 Then describe Expected Sarsa as an off-policy algorithm not using importance sampling.
-  Finally, describe off-policy $n$-step Sarsa and Tree Backup algorithms.
+  Finally, describe off-policy $n$-step Sarsa.

 - **Function Approximation**
   Assuming function approximation, define the usual mean squared value error